TWOEARS/documentation/doc/coding_style_guide.md

 and you are of course not forced to rewrite the existing code.
 For your existing code the following points should be considered:

-* Make shure your old code includes a function/class header for documentation
+* Make sure your old code includes a function/class header for documentation
 * If you have to read code that you have not written yourself and which does not comply to the guidelines presented here, you should create an issue if you are not able to understand the code, because of bad readability